Adult Therapy

 Apply insights to real situations

 Therapy is collaborative.
-You are not analyzed — you are supported in building practical change.
+You are not analyzed — you are supported on a healing journey that includes weaving practical changes into your daily life.

 What Improvement Often Looks Like